CDCgov/prime-simplereport-site/_pages/getting-started/public-health-departments/simplereport-data-catalog.md

 {% endcapture %}

 {% capture testing-lab-info %}
-SimpleReport collects facility information and organization information.
-A facility can belong to a parent organization, like a school district, chain of nursing homes, health system, or university.
+SimpleReport collects testing facility information and organization information.
+A testing facility can be part of a larger parent organization or company, like a school district, chain of nursing homes, health system, or university.

 The testing lab and ordering facility are the same thing in SimpleReport, so you’ll receive information about the same entity.